Charged Higgs Search via $AW^\pm/HW^\pm$ Channel: Implication for the Type II 2HDM

 We conclude this section with the following observations: \begin{itemize} \item The best case scenario are the decays $\hc\to\A\w$ for the $\h-$126 case and $\hc\to\h\w$ in the $\H-$126 case for small daughter Higgs masses. \item The potentially interesting scenario $\hc\to \h\w$ with $\h$ being SM-like has sensitivity for 95\% C.L. exclusion at small and large $\tan\beta$ for $\sba$ different from $\pm$1.
-No sensitivity for discovery, however, can be obtained. \item There is sizeable reach in both small and large $\tan\beta$ for exclusion and discovery for $m_{A}=$ 50 GeV and $\sba=$ 1, as seen in Fig.~\ref{fig:mHtb}.
-Discovery of the charged Higgs is possible for $m_{\hc}$ up to 280 GeV in both the small and large $\tan\beta$ regions. \item The reach in this exotic channel $\hc \rightarrow \A\w/H\w$ is complementary to the conventional search channel $\hc \to \tau\nu$, in particular, for small $\tan\beta$. \end{itemize}
+The sensitivity for discovery, however, is constrained mostly to high $\tan\beta$ regions. \item There is sizeable reach in both small and large $\tan\beta$ for exclusion for $m_{A}=$ 70 GeV and $\sba=$ 1, while discovery is also possible for small $\tan\beta$ as seen in Fig.~\ref{fig:mHtb}.
+Specifically, discovery of the charged Higgs is possible for $m_{\hc}$ up to 400 GeV in both the small and large $\tan\beta$ regions. \item The reach in this exotic channel $\hc \rightarrow \A\w/H\w$ is complementary to the conventional search channel $\hc \to \tau\nu$, in particular, for small $\tan\beta$. \end{itemize}